Proposal Team Structure: Research Reveals Top Roles and When to Hire

 Role Distribution for Small Teams (1-2 People)

-Eventually, a content manager is hired next, typically at the 1,000+ employee mark.
-(Or when RFP volume reaches the range of 101 to 150 responses annually.)
+Typically, a content manager is hired next, usually at the 1,000+ employee mark or when RFP volume reaches the range of 101 to 150 responses annually.

 According to research from Loopio Labs, an estimated and generalized role ratio for a proposal team is: